Rasht: Economy

 This city is greatly important based on its geographical situation (locating on the central plain and its large width, fertile lands and soil, being the most important region of the province and Iran in terms of rice cultivation), communicative situation (locating among Tehran–Qazvin-Anzali-Astara roads, in one hand, and the main road from Gilan to Mazandaran and the east of Gilan, on the other hand), political–administrative situation (situating as the capital city of Gilan province) and economic development, towns expansion and industrial factories and the following increase in the agricultural-commercial activities and in the number of science and technology centers.

 The most residents of this city are active in service, trading and industrial jobs and paddy is the main activities of the villagers in this region.

 Rasht has long been one of the most prominent customs cities in Iran.
 This city used to be the only communication and trade route of Iran to Europe through the Anzali port.
 From the time of Shah Abbas II until the end of the Qajar rule, the city of Rasht was a large commercial center, and caravans stopped in this city to buy silk and sell their goods from In this way, they were sent to the ports of the Mediterranean Sea.

 The presence of the Russian Consulate and then the British Consulate in Rasht caused the economic and social prosperity of this city, and there was a representative of the Ministry of Foreign Affairs or a broker, a Russian consul, a French deputy consul, and a British deputy consul in this city, and apart from The ruler of Rasht, the agent of foreign affairs was also stationed in Rasht on behalf of the central government.
 During this period, Tomanians Russian Borrowing Bank and Trading House were active in Rasht consecutively.

 At the same time, Rasht's foreign trade developed and most Rashtites became millionaires, and Rasht became an aristocratic city during the Qajar period.
 The city is served by Refah Chain Stores Co., Iran Hyper Star, Isfahan City Center, Shahrvand Chain Stores Inc., Ofoq Kourosh chain store.

 Pharmaceutical industry

-At present, Rasht has a Faculty of Pharmacy under the auspices of Gilan University of Medical Sciences and several drug production centers, one of which is a center for the production of anti-cancer nano-drugs with 24 pens.
-Sobhan Daroo Co. is one of the most successful pharmaceutical companies in Iran.
+Rasht has a Faculty of Pharmacy under the auspices of Gilan University of Medical Sciences and several drug production centers, one of which is a center for the production of anti-cancer nano-drugs with 24 pens.
+Sobhan Daroo Co. is one of the successful pharmaceutical companies in Iran.
 And with more than 100 production licenses, it is currently the second largest producer in the country in terms of production volume.
-Sobhan Oncology Pharmaceutical Company is one of the most modern and advanced production units of anti-cancer and chemotherapy products in the world.
+Sobhan Oncology Pharmaceutical Company is one of the modern and advanced production units of anti-cancer and chemotherapy products in the world.